lemanschik/husky2/README.md

 Husky2 improves your commits and more 10x 🐶 _woof!_ _woof!_ _woof!_ _woof!_ _woof!_ _woof!_ _woof!_ _woof!_ _woof!_ _woof!_

+# Improvements over husky
+- more simple architecture via .git-hooks.js file that sets the hooks and has all nativeBuildIn Modules already Loaded.
+- much less code and documentation needed it is raw git hooks but translated to nodejs or any other compatible environment.
+- faster install

 # Install

 Install with npm for NodeJS Packages: